 They compelled, to carry the Cross as well,

-As he followed the steps of the Nazarene.
+As he walked the way of the Nazarene.

 She's known as Veronica in Christian lore,